Gurudayal19/ev101-scripts/L1 Welcome to EV101 course/Potential job opportunities in the sector.md

     * Using communication protocols learned in this course,
     * Developing proper power distribution algorithms

-# There are some more Electric vehicle engineering jobs with multidisciplinary roles, including:
+## There are some more electric vehicle engineering jobs with multidisciplinary roles, including:

 In the field of Electric Vehicle (EV) engineering, various multidisciplinary roles are crucial: